Go to content

 • Stoneware: It became known in northern Europe after the Renaissance.
 Probably the majority of current glazed stoneware are salt glazed (part of the baking process).

-• Siderolith: White or colored volcanic clay, baked as stoneware.
+• Siderolith: White or coloured volcanic clay, baked as stoneware.
 But Siderolith does not form a glass layer on top as stoneware does.
 It is finished with copper varnish.
 Production between 1880 and 1930.
 Much wanted by collectors!

 • Glaze: A thin coating of glass.
 An impervious silicate coating, which develops in clay ware by the fusion under heat of inorganic materials.
 Applied to porcelain or pottery body to make it waterproof and enhance colour.
 Glazes may be clear, opaque or coloured to various degrees.